A popular street in Bucharest with colorful hanging umbrellas

 10. Walk Along Calea Victoriei

 Calea Victorei is a historic main street in the center of Bucharest that is a charming street to walk and see many sights.
-Strolling along it, you will see incredible buildings that range in various styles of architecture that provide a glimpse into Bucharest’s history.

 Among the eye-catching architecture and history, check out the following passages off of Calea Victorei:

-Macca-Villacrosse Passage – A passage between Calea Victorei and Strada Eugeniu Carada.
+Macca-Villacrosse Passage– A passage between Calea Victorei and Strada Eugeniu Carada.
 It is covered in yellow glass and shaped like a “U” with a passage on each side of the Pesht Hotel that sits in the center.

 Inside the yellow glassed Macca-Villacrosse Passage in Bucharest.

 The glass-covered passages were built in 1890 and have a similar resemblance to the glass covered passages in Milan and London.
-Along each side of the passages are lined cafes, hookah lounges, and Turkish coffee.

 Inside the yellow glassed Macca-Villacrosse Passage in Bucharest.

 Passage Victorei – You may have seen this beautiful and bright colored passage made famous by its whimsical hanging umbrellas.
-It seems like more and more cities are adding these cheerful hanging umbrellas to brighten up a passerby’s day.

 Brightly colored hanging umbrellas above the Passage Victorei in Bucharest.